nilsrennebarth/debrep/design.rst

 The config file is named ``debrep.conf`` and is searched (in this order)

-- location specific: in subdirectory ``config`` of the current working directory.
+- location specific: in the current working directory.
 - user specific: in ``~/.config``
 - global: in ``/etc/debrep/debrep.conf``